Types of Aid

 Scholarships

-The WPCC General and Merit Scholarship application is available from mid-February until June 1st each year, to be awarded the following Fall term.
-Award amounts vary from $200 to $2,200.
-A link to the online application can be found on WPCC’s Scholarship web page.
-Students must also complete a FAFSA to be eligible for WPCC General Scholarships.
+The WPCC Foundation Scholarship application is open from February until July 15 each year, to be awarded the following Fall term.
+Completing the single online scholarship application will automatically apply you to 100+ WPCC Foundation scholarships for which you may be eligible.
+Award amounts for individual scholarships vary from $125 to $3,000 per year.
+Students must also complete the FAFSA each year to be considered for WPCC General Scholarships.

-WPCC’s Financial Aid Office also provides information regarding outside Scholarship Opportunities as they become known and available.
-Information can be found in the Financial Aid Information rack in the main upstairs hallway of Hildebrand Hall and on our scholarship web page.
+WPCC’s Financial Aid Office also provides information regarding scholarship opportunities from outside agencies or organizations as they become known and available.
+Information for these outside scholarships can be found on the Scholarship web page, and are updated monthly.

 Other Sources